pioui/uncertainty/README.md

 # On Measures Of Uncertainty In Classification
 Geometry-based and homophily-based measures to assess the uncertainty of a pre-trained classifier.
+To learn more about these measures check [this paper](https://ieeexplore.ieee.org/document/10284772).

 ## Repository Structure